When AI Writes the Code, Who Preserves the Meaning?

 A more precise language

-So we need something more precise than plain English.
+So we need something more precise than ordinary prose.

-A language where the shape of the system remains visible.
+It should keep the shape of the problem visible.

 Data-oriented programming